John Crockett (gridiron football): Green Bay Packers

 After going undrafted in the 2015 NFL draft, Crockett signed with the Green Bay Packers on May 8, 2015.
-On September 5, 2015, he was released by the Packers during final team cuts.
-Crockett was signed to the Packers' practice squad on September 7, 2015.
-On December 3, 2015, he was promoted from the practice squad to the active roster.
+On September 5, he was released by the Packers during final team cuts.
+Crockett was re-signed to the Packers' practice squad on September 7.
+On December 3, he was promoted from the practice squad to the active roster.
 Crockett made his NFL debut against the Detroit Lions in Week 13.
 He finished the game with 5 rushes for 22 yards in the Packers' 27–23 miracle victory in Detroit.
 Crockett saw his first playoff action on January 10, 2016 in the Packers' wildcard playoff game against the Washington Redskins, playing on special teams.

 On August 30, 2016, Crockett was placed on injured reserve.

 Oakland Raiders

 Crockett was signed by the Oakland Raiders on July 14, 2017.
-He was waived by the team on September 2, 2017.
+He was waived by the team on September 2.

 Baltimore Ravens

 On September 21, 2017, Crockett was signed to the Baltimore Ravens' practice squad.
 He signed a reserve/future contract with the Ravens on January 1, 2018.
-He was released on May 2, 2018.
+Crockett was released by the Ravens on May 2.

 Arizona Hotshots

 Crockett signed with the Arizona Hotshots of the Alliance of American Football for the 2019 season, but was placed on injured reserve before the start of the season on January 30, 2019.
-He was waived from injured reserve on February 22, 2019.
+He was waived from injured reserve on February 22.